-eWheels Comparison Electric Unicycles & Scooters.
+eWheels Comparison of Current Electric Unicycles

 Many people are surprised to learn that Electric Unicycles have been around since 2013, but until quite recently they were expensive, slow, with limited range.
 For illustration, the original Solowheel was priced at $2,000, had a maximum speed of 10mph, & only 6 miles range.
-Today, there are Electric Unicycles priced at under $1,000 that are 5x more capable in terms of performance & range.
+Today there are Electric Unicycles priced at under $1,000 that are 5x more capable in terms of performance & range.

-At the time of this writing, November, 2017, there are four main manufactures of Electric Unicycles.
+At the time of this writing, there are four main manufactures of Electric Unicycles.

 - King Song: established reputation for finding the balance between construction quality, performance & safety.
 At the hardware level, the King Song Electric Unicycle range have similar specifications as their main competitor, Gotway, but with overall better construction quality, reliability & safety.